bpetermann/aware-components/packages/aware-components/README.md

 export default App;
 ```

-The A11yProvider is required for checks that depend on the presence or number of components, such as ensuring proper heading levels or unique landmarks like <main>.
+The A11yProvider is required for checks that depend on the presence or number of components, such as ensuring proper heading levels or unique landmarks like `<main>`.
 Wrapping your app in A11yProvider allows these context-aware checks to function correctly.

 ## Examples

-Accessibility issues logged in the console:
+Accessibility issues logged in the console

-Example 1: Button with insufficient contrast and size issues
+**Example 1: Button with insufficient contrast and size issues**

 ```jsx
 import { Button, Div } from 'aware-components';